Vacation rentals in Malacca

 The biggest event of the year is Lunar New Year, which happens on different dates in January or February each year based on the Chinese lunar calendar.
 During this weeklong celebration, the streets are filled with dancing and parades break out at all hours of the day and night.
 This is when the country as a whole sees the most visitors.
 The Gendang Nusantara Festival takes place in mid-April with traditional Malay dancing and hundreds of percussionists.

-What are the top things to do in Malacca?
+Top things to do in Malacca

 Melaka Straits Mosque